A Guide to Project Reports with SharePoint

 - Key decisions required from stakeholders.

-Taking a data-driven appraoch to reports is an efficient way to track project health and make informed, objective decisions.
+Taking a data-driven approach to reports is an efficient way to track project health and make informed, objective decisions.
 Reports often start with key performance indictors and metrics at both the project and portoflio level.

 - A key performance indicator (KPI) is used to measure a specific metric related to business goals, for example, return on investment (ROI) and resource capacity.